20 Sleepover Games for next Pajama Party

 Spoon Race: Balance a cotton ball or marshmallow on a spoon and walk across the room without dropping it.

 You can make teams or just give an individual a challenge.
-You can check out my post on different 1-minute challenges below:
+For more ideas, read my post on Easy Minute To Win It Games For Kids.

 Don’t Wake the Sleeping Beauty